-Contact the electric cooperative or municipal electric utility if you believe this is the case.
-Contact your doctor or a public health official and ask the doctor or health official to contact the utility and state that shutting off your electric service would pose an especial health danger for a person living at your residence.
-The doctor or public health official must provide a written statement to the electric cooperative's or municipal electric utility's office within five days of when your doctor or public health official notifies the utility of the health condition; otherwise, your electric service may be shut off.
+Contact the utility if you believe this is the case.
+Contact your doctor or a public health official and ask the doctor or health official to contact the utility and state that shutting off your utility service would pose an especial health danger for a person living at your residence.
+The doctor or public health official must provide a written statement to the utility office within five days of when your doctor or public health official notifies the utility of the health condition; otherwise, your utility service may be shut off.
 If the utility receives this written statement, your service will not be shut off for 30 days.
 This 30-day delay is to allow you time to arrange payment of your utility bill or find other living arrangements.
 After 30 days, your service may be shut off if payment arrangements have not been made.